Arcane (TV series)

-Arcane (titled onscreen as Arcane: League of Legends) is an animated action-adventure streaming television series created by Christian Linke and Alex Yee for Netflix.
-It was produced by the French animation studio Fortiche under the supervision of Riot Games.
-Set in Riot's League of Legends fictional universe, it primarily focuses on sisters Vi and Jinx.
-The series was announced at the League of Legends 10th anniversary celebration in 2019, and first released in November 2021.
-Following the conclusion of the first season, Riot Games and Netflix announced that a second season was in production.
+Arcane (titled onscreen as Arcane: League of Legends) is a steampunk action-adventure television series created by Christian Linke and Alex Yee.
+It was produced by the French animation studio Fortiche, under the supervision of Riot Games, and distributed by Netflix.
+Set in Riot's League of Legends universe, it primarily focuses on sisters Violet / "Vi" (Hailee Steinfeld) and Powder / Jinx (Ella Purnell) as they become embroiled in a conflict between their native underbelly of Zaun and the city of Piltover.
+First announced at the League of Legends tenth anniversary celebration in 2019, the series' first season was released in November 2021, and a second and final season was released in November 2024.

-Arcanes first season was released to critical acclaim, with praise directed at its animation, story, worldbuilding, action sequences, characters, emotional weight, music, and voice acting.
-Some have noted the series' appeal both to casual viewers who have never played League of Legends and to long-time fans of the game.
-It also set the record as Netflix's highest-rated series at the time within a week of its premiere, ranked first on the Netflix Top 10 Chart in 52 countries, and ranked second on the chart in the United States.
-Several critics and publications considered it one of the best video game adaptations ever made.
-In 2022, the series became the first streaming series to win a Primetime Emmy Award for Outstanding Animated Program and won an Annie Award for Best General Audience Animated Television Broadcast Production.
+Arcane was met with critical acclaim, with praise for its animation, writing, worldbuilding, soundtrack, and voice acting, though the pacing of the second season saw a mixed response.
+Some have noted the series' appeal to both viewers who have never played League of Legends and longtime fans of the game.
+It was Netflix's highest-rated series within a week of its premiere, ranked first on the Netflix Top 10 Chart in 52 countries, and second on the chart in the United States.
+Several critics and publications have considered it to be one of the best video game adaptations ever made.
+The series won both the Primetime Emmy Award for Outstanding Animated Program twice, as well as the Annie Award for Best General Audience Animated Television Broadcast Production.

 Premise

-Amidst the escalating unrest between the rich, utopian city of Piltover and its seedy, oppressed underbelly of Zaun, sisters Vi and Jinx find themselves on opposing sides of a brewing conflict over clashing convictions and arcane technologies.
+Amidst the escalating unrest between the rich, utopian city of Piltover and the seedy, oppressed underbelly of Zaun, sisters Vi and Powder find themselves embroiled in a developing conflict over clashing convictions and arcane technologies.